-Alopecia areata is a autoimmune diseas and is not contagious.
-This disease creates a local inflammatory reaction around the hair roots, followed by bald spots on the affected, hairy parts of the body.
-This disease usually occurs on the scalp, but damage to facial hair and pubic area is also possible.
-The bald spots are characterized by a round or oval shape.
+Alopecia areata is an autoimmune disease that creates a local inflammatory reaction around the hair roots, followed by bald spots on the affected hairy parts of the body.
+This disease usually occurs on the scalp, but damage to facial hair or pubic area is also possible.
+The bald spots are characterized by a round or oval shape and can vary in size.
 Sometimes alopecia areata is also found in the nails, this is reflected in fragility and crumbling of the nails.

 In severe cases (5-10%), the main hair already falls out, also called alopecia totalis.
 In the event of a failure of all body hair, we speak of alopecia universalis, which only occurs in 1-2% of patients.